timholy/AggregateBy.jl/docs/src/advanced.md

   + if the eltype `T` is known, it infers `K` from `f(::T)` and `V` from `aggregator` and `T`
   + if the eltype is unknown, it will aggregate to `Dict{Any,Any}` internally, and then try to "tighten" the eltype upon return.

-You can use `ByOperations.UNKNOWN` if you want to tighten selectively, e.g., `By{UNKNOWN,Any}` will tighten the keytype but not the valtype, and so on.
+You can use `AggregateBy.UNKNOWN` if you want to tighten selectively, e.g., `By{UNKNOWN,Any}` will tighten the keytype but not the valtype, and so on.

 To illustrate these considerations, let's experiment with both `By(f)` and `By{K,V}(f)` in three different cases: